JackTheRipper1992/HTTPServer-1/README.md

   (please check screen shots below)

+  Requirements for the Assignment:

-Implemented the HEAD method, by making the necessary changes in RequestProcessor.java
+Implement the HEAD method, by making the necessary changes in RequestProcessor.java

-Implemented the POST method, by making the necessary changes in RequestProcessor.java
+Implement the POST method, by making the necessary changes in RequestProcessor.java

-Created a simple Java client that sends a HEAD request to  revised JHTTP server (JHTTP.java & RequestProcessor.java) to test  implementation.
+Create a simple Java client that sends a HEAD request to  revised JHTTP server (JHTTP.java & RequestProcessor.java) to test your implementation.

-Created a simple Java client that sends a POST request to  revised JHTTP server (JHTTP.java & RequestProcessor.java) to test your implementation.
+Create a simple Java client that sends a POST request to  revised JHTTP server (JHTTP.java & RequestProcessor.java) to test your implementation.